KNCT-KPC/RapidHouse/doc/source/tutorial.rst

 .. literalinclude:: httpd.diff

-Prepare a configulation file for RapidHouse.
+Prepare a configuration file for RapidHouse.
 ---------------------------------------------
-You must prepare the configulation file for RapidHouse as follows:
+You must prepare the configuration file for RapidHouse as follows:

 .. literalinclude:: ../../rapidhouse/rapid_house.ini